Azure/azure-quickstart-templates/kemp-loadmaster-multi-nic/README.md

 * Greater performance enhanced by additive bandwith
 * Enabling extended topologies
 * Multiple networks without the need for VLAN trunking
-* Management isoltion to a specific NIC
+* Management isolation to a specific NIC